Weixin-Liang/LLM-widespread-adoption-impact/readme.md

 Below is a high-level overview of the repository/project file-tree:

-+ `data/` - Data source consisting of *arXiv* abstract data across five main fields (Physics, Mathematics, Computer Science, Statistics, and Electrical Engineering and Systems Science).
++ `data/` - Data source consisting of *PR Newswire* data.
 The `training_data` folder contains corpora known to be entirely AI-generated or human-written, which are used for distribution estimation.
-The `validation_data` folder contains corpora with mixed AI-generated and human-written data, whose ground truth portion is known.
-This is used to validate the effectiveness of our framework.
-Details on the data can be found in our [paper](https://arxiv.org/abs/2404.01268).
+Details on the data can be found in our [paper](https://arxiv.org/pdf/2502.09747).
 + `distribution/` - Folder to save the distribution parquet generated by the `estimate_text_distribution` function for demo purposes.
 + `src/` - Package source providing core utilities for distribution estimation, framework loading, data inference, etc.
 + `LICENSE` - All code is made available under the MIT License; happy hacking!
-+ `demo.ipynb` - Demonstration of our framework on *arXiv* abstracts across five main fields.
-This includes estimating the distributions of human- and AI-generated content, followed by a validation process on manually mixed data with a known ground truth portion of AI-written text.
++ `demo.ipynb` - Demonstration of our framework on *PR Newswire* data.
+This includes estimating the distributions of human- and AI-generated content, followed by a test process on estimating the LLM usage across time.
-+ `tokenize_demo.ipynb` - Demonstration of how we tokenize *arXiv* abstracts, including the tokenize function.
++ `tokenize_demo.ipynb` - Demonstration of how we tokenize *PR Newswire*, including the tokenize function.
 Here we use the spaCy(https://spacy.io/) library, but other tools like nltk are also feasible.
 You may need to modify the function in your own cases.
 + `environment.yml` - Full project configuration details (including dependencies), as well as tool configurations.
 + `README.md` - You are here!
 ---